 Extending along the coast of Eilat, the Coral Beach Nature Preserve is one of the most breathtaking coral reefs on the planet.
 And it’s as spectacular to see from above as it as from within, where divers can observe all manner of underwater flora and fauna.

 Smaller than Connecticut, this tiny Balkan Nation boasts breathtaking beauty and fascinating history (it was once part of Yugoslavia).
 Pictured here is Dubrovnik’s magnificent harbor, as seen from a hill high above the city.

 James D. Morgan/Shutterstock

 Located in Southeast Asia, Indonesia is replete with rainforests, volcanos, and too many islands to count.
 From a window at the Viceroy Hotel in Bali, you can see Ubud’s incredible terraced rice paddies.
-Don’t miss these hotel rooms with dreamy views.
+It’s one of the best hotel rooms with dreamy views.

 The waterfall pictured here, the Angel Falls waterfall, originating from the Auyantepui mountain in Canaima National Park, Venezuela, is the highest waterfall on the planet.
-Here are 15 of the most breathtaking waterfall photos we’ve ever seen.
+All waterfalls have a magical element about them which is why these are the 15 most breathtaking waterfall photos we’ve ever seen.